Torres replacement, Sterling's contract and how Man City's January transfer window could look

 Top of the list, as he is for many of Europe’s giants, is Erling Haaland, but with a reported €75 million (£64m/$88m) release clause set to kick in during the summer, the Norway striker is expected to remain at Borussia Dortmund for the rest of the season.

-An awkward relationship with Haaland's agent, Mino Raiola, and the intense competition for his signature means City will be linked with a number of top-line alternatives.

-Fiorentina's Dusan Vlahovic, Benfica's Darwin Nunez and Atletico Madrid's Joao Felix have all been suggested as possible options, but Guardiola has insisted he will not be signing a new striker during the transfer window.
+Fiorentina's Dusan Vlahovic, Benfica's Darwin Nunez and Atletico Madrid's Joao Felix have all been suggested as possible options, but Guardiola has insisted he will not be signing a new striker in January.

-And GOAL has been told that the club are not expecting any new arrivals, including at left-back, where City will continue with Joao Cancelo and former midfielder Oleksandr Zinchenko as converted options in the continued absence of Benjamin Mendy.

 Potential outs